Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 Agustus 2025 18.27.58 UTC
+- WIB: Selasa, 5 Agustus 2025 20.04.32 UTC
-- WITA: Selasa, 5 Agustus 2025 19.27.58 UTC
+- WITA: Selasa, 5 Agustus 2025 21.04.32 UTC
-- WIT: Selasa, 5 Agustus 2025 20.27.58 UTC
+- WIT: Selasa, 5 Agustus 2025 22.04.32 UTC

 Kutipan Inspiratif:
-"Nobody can make you feel inferior without your consent."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude